corda/corda/docs/source/running-a-notary.rst

 1. **Single-node**: a simple notary service that persists notarisation requests in the node's database.
 It is easy to configure and can be used for testing, or networks that do not have strict availability requirements.
-2. **Crash fault-tolerant**: a highly available notary service operated by a single party.
+2. **Highly available**: a clustered notary service operated by a single party, able to tolerate crash faults.

 Single-node
 ===========